 - Simple and consistent payroll schedule as there will be no difficulties during leap years.

-- Payroll processing cost will be lesser than other pay periods.
+- Payroll processing costs will be lesser than other pay periods.

 - Accruals & contracted benefits are easier to calculate and pay in the semi-monthly payroll schedule.